tufts-nolop/nolop-software-infrastructure/3d-print-server-setup.md

 In the imager, click the gear icon to set the hostname to pX, enable SSH, and set the password for user `pi`.

-Copy `octopi-wpa-supplicant.txt` to `/boot/octopi-wpa-supplicant.txt`
+Copy `octopi-wpa-supplicant.txt` to `/boot/octopi-wpa-supplicant.txt` on the boot partition.

 Edit `/boot/octopi-wpa-supplicant.txt` so that it has the correct wifi password (which we can't store on the internet) from the Nolop whiteboard.

-Add the line `enable_uart=1` at the bottom of `/boot/config.txt`
+Add the line `enable_uart=1` at the bottom of `/config.txt` on the boot partition.

-Connect via a console cable to the UART at speed 115200.

 ### Octoprint configuration